thorsager/docker/README.md

 # docker
-A docker image with some added utils and programes
+A docker image with some added stuff:
+ - bash
+ - git
+ - subversion